Carreau/phd-dissertation/parts/roleofactin.rst

     Schematic of Lamellipodium base motility.
 The lamellipodium grows at the leading edge of the cell and attach to a focal point.
 The actin cortex under tension contract and is capable to pull the rear of the cell.
+Adapted from :cite:`Alberts2008`.